 More than 50 million adults suffer from arthritis.
 Pharmaceutical medicines don't always work and/or aren't always desirable by patients, and as a result, patients have been turning more and more to cannabis for relief.
 I am one of those people.

-Why I chose to treat my arthritis with cannabis
+Why many chose to treat arthritis with cannabis

 What forms of cannabis help treat arthritis

-There are basically two things I use cannabis for in relation to arthritis.
+There are basically two reasons that I personally use cannabis for arthritis.
 The first is pain.
 My foot is in constant pain, and consuming cannabis helps me manage that pain.

 The pain doesn't go away entirely after consuming an edible, vaporizing or using a cannabis tincture, but I'm able to deal with it much easier.